 Regulatory risk may arise from any changes being introduced by the regulator in any of the Group's current jurisdictions.
 The Group's compliance and risk function regularly horizon scans for any regulatory changes or events which could potentially impair the Group's ability to provide services, and which may adversely impact our ability to trade and achieve our strategic objectives.

-We continue to evolve our technological and data driven operational model to allow us to rapidly respond to the ever-increasing volume of information requests and scrutiny from our various regulators.
-Before entering any new jurisdiction, as we did with the Isle of Man in 2020, we undertake significant regulatory due diligence to ensure that we understand and can comply with the relevant regulations and that we are able to successfully promote our core services.
+The business continues to evolve its technological and data driven operational model to allow it to rapidly respond to the ever-increasing volume of information requests and scrutiny from its various regulators.
+Before entering any new jurisdiction, the Group will undertake significant regulatory due diligence to ensure that it understands and can comply with the relevant regulations, so that it can successfully promote its core services.